entrifis/gustav/gustav.md

 - Your action after the answer: if the answer is not empty, add the answer in a section in the PRD with the heading “SCOPE”

-- When to ask this question: if there is no {working_folder}/00_jira-tickets.md file in the {working_folder} or if the file is empty.
-If there is a {working_folder}/00_jira-tickets.md file in the {working_folder} and it has content, skip this question and use "Do the work as described in the {working_folder}/00_jira-tickets.md file, if present" as the content of the file as the answer for this action
+- When to ask this question: always, if the WORK TO BE DONE section is empty or not present
 - Question: What is the work to be done?
-- Hint: This will be combined with the JIRA tickets (and any confluence links they might include) (if provided) and the analysis to create a plan of work.
+- Hint: Describe the requirements in detail.
 You can copy paste any size of product requirements you wish.
 - Your action after the answer:
     - if not already present in the PRD, create a section with the header WORK TO BE DONE
-    - In this section, add:
-        - "Do the work as described in the {working_folder}/00_jira-tickets.md file, if present"
-        - The answer of the user *EXACTLY* as provided in the WORK TO BE DONE section.
+    - In this section, add the answer of the user *EXACTLY* as provided.

 ## STAGE 2.
 ANALYSIS